SergeyNowitzki/otus-linux-prof/Ansible_Automation/README.md

         ├── index.j2
         └── nginx.j2
     ```
 2. Ensure the IP addresses in the file `inventories/hosts.ini` are correct.
-It also contains variable which are used for generationg `index.html` and `nginx.conf`, e.g. `listen_port=8080` is used to define a virtual server port.
+It also contains variable which are used for generating `index.html` and `nginx.conf`, e.g. `listen_port=8080` is used to define a virtual server port.
 3. Set Python interpreter `ansible_python_interpreter` and private SSH key `private_key_file` according to your location in `ansible.cfg`.
-4. `files` directory is supposed to contain web-page content, e.g. in our case it is picture `otus.png`
+4. `files` directory is supposed to contain web-page content, e.g. in our case, it is picture `otus.png`
-5. There are jinja templates in the `templates` directory for generating `/etc/hosts`, `index.html` and `nginx.conf` files based on defined variables.
+5. There are Jinja templates in the `templates` directory for generating `/etc/hosts`, `index.html` and `nginx.conf` files based on defined variables.

 ### Ansible NGINX servers configuration
 1. Execute Ansible playbook `ansible-playbook playbook_nginx_inst.yml`: